shawnbrown/datatest/docs/intro.rst

 Reference Data
 ==============

-In the previous example, we checked our data against sets and functions but it's also possible to check our data against other data sources.
+In the previous examples, we checked our data against sets and functions but it's also possible to check our data against other data sources.

 For this next example, we will test the 2014 Utah Crime Statistics Report